 The condensed balance sheet as of December 31, 2023 included herein was derived from the audited financial statements as of that date.
 The accompanying unaudited condensed financial statements have been prepared on the same basis as the annual financial statements and, in the opinion of management, reflect all adjustments, which include only normal recurring adjustments, necessary to state fairly the Company's financial position, results of operations, stockholders' equity (deficit), and cash flows for the periods presented.
-For the three and six months ended June 30, 2024 and 2023, comprehensive loss is equal to net loss as the Company has no other comprehensive income (loss) item in the periods presented.
-The Company has made a presentation change to reclassify loss on disposal of property and equipment and impairment of capitalized proprietary software to other adjustments within operating cash flows in the condensed statements of cash flows.
+For the three and nine months ended September 30, 2024 and 2023, comprehensive loss is equal to net loss as the Company has no other comprehensive income (loss) item in the periods presented.
+The Company has made a presentation change to reclassify loss on disposal of property and equipment, impairment of capitalized proprietary software, and gain on lease termination to other adjustments within operating cash flows in the condensed statements of cash flows.
 Changes to reclassify amounts in the prior periods have been made to conform to the current period presentation.